marcelotmiller/ENVS_193DS_homework-03/README.md

 ## Data and File Information
 - 'data/' : Contains the raw and cleaned data for the caffeine study.
 - 'code/' : Contains the Quarto coding document in which tables/plots were created, along with more cleaning occurred.
-- 'outputs/' : Contains the rendered HTML file and all visualizations.

 ## Rendered Output